 There’s no place like Twitter for the holidays.
 It’s where consumers go to research purchase decisions, talk about their shopping experiences, and interact with brands.
-Last year alone there were over 280 million tweets about holiday shopping, and 61% of users say Twitter impacts their holiday purchase decisions more than other platforms like television and magazines.
+As Twitter reported, there were more than 80 million tweets about holidays from July 2016 to January 2017, and holiday campaigns on the platform generate $6.67 per $1 spent by advertisers.

 Ready to start engaging your consumers on Twitter?
 Here’s what you need to know to boost your advertising strategy for the holidays, one tweet at a time.

 Twitter sorts its suite of campaign types by objective.
 It’s up to you to choose what you want to accomplish with your holiday advertising.
 Let’s take a look at the options.